nathanJohnson11/nathanJohnson11.github.io/index.md

 The whole program was basically a steady build-up.
 Every class added something new on top of what I already knew.
 I started out with the basics like writing simple code, then moved on to more detailed stuff like object-oriented design, data structures, how to make algorithms run better, and how to set up and manage databases.
 I also learned about keeping software secure, which is a big deal these days.

 The capstone course really pulled everything together.
-I went back and improved some of my earlier projects, and through that, I was able to show off what I’ve learned—both in terms of writing code and also working with others, thinking through problems, and keeping security in mind while building software.
+I went back and improved some of my earlier projects, and through that, I was able to show off what I’ve learned, both in terms of writing code and also working with others, thinking through problems, and keeping security in mind while building software.

 | **Technical Skills** | **Soft Skills** |
 |:-----------:|:-----------:|